 Revolutionize the Effectiveness and Efficiency of Helpdesks Supporting Windows Desktops

 UXp provides a new lightweight, easily deployed, helpdesk “assistant” that accurately measures every delay experienced by a user on a Windows® Desktop and in accessing web (browser-based) apps.
 Harried helpdesk staff quickly can see the trouble before complaints arise, reducing disruption both to the organization as a whole and to the users potentially affected.
 This new approach overcomes the technical challenges that have deprived organizations, until now, of the essential user experience performance data required for effective and efficient operation.

-UXp provides dashboards and data visualizations of actual UX data to inform and empower all tiers of helpdesk support
+UXp provides dashboards and data visualizations of actual DEX/EUEM data to inform and empower all tiers of helpdesk support

 - Level 0 – Automated and Self-help User Support

-UXp provides a near-realtime, digital UX intelligence feed directly into automated and self-help support systems.
+UXp provides a near-realtime, digital DEX intelligence feed directly into automated and self-help support systems.

 - Level 1 – Problem Notification, Detection and Triage Stage 1

-UXp brings proactive UX problem detection capabilities, e.g. dashboards, which highlight UX issues before users log calls or raise tickets.
+UXp brings proactive DEX problem detection capabilities, e.g. dashboards, which highlight issues before users log calls or raise tickets.
 An important additional benefit here is that this pre-emptive feature of UXp improves the productivity and enriches the jobs of Level 1 support staff.
 Which also means improving staff retention.

 - Levels 2 and 3 – Problem Investigation, Resolution and Triage, Stage 2

-UXp provides dashboards and data visualizations of actual UX metrics, including UX deep-dive investigative tools, e.g., for step-by-step user session UX analysis.
-UXp provides user session UX histories – even if the user session lasts days, weeks or even months.
-This has proved invaluable in tracking down UX problems which were initiated days or weeks in the past.
+UXp provides dashboards and data visualizations of actual DEX metrics, including deep-dive investigative tools, e.g., for step-by-step user session analysis.
+UXp provides user session histories – even if the user session lasts days, weeks or even months.
+This has proved invaluable in tracking down DEX problems which were initiated days or weeks in the past.

 - Level 4 – External Support Resources